BVsebastian/member_support_agent_langchain/docs/MemberSupportAgent_Tasks.md

 - **Icons**: Using Heroicons (built into TailwindCSS) - no additional dependencies

 > **Note:** ChatWindow now matches the reference UI, is centered, and uses correct colors, icons, and font sizes.

+## 12. Supabase Integration with FastAPI

+- [ ] 12.1 Set Up Supabase

+  - [x] 12.1.1 Create a Supabase account and project
+  - [ ] 12.1.2 Configure database tables and schema

+- [x] 12.2 Configure FastAPI to Connect to Supabase

+  - [x] 12.2.1 Install Supabase client library
+  - [x] 12.2.2 Update FastAPI settings with Supabase URL and API key
+  - [x] 12.2.3 Test Supabase connection

+- [ ] 12.3 Implement CRUD Operations

+  - [ ] 12.3.1 Use Supabase API for creating, reading, updating, and deleting records
+  - [ ] 12.3.2 Write unit tests for CRUD operations

+- [ ] 12.4 Authentication and Real-Time Features

+  - [ ] 12.4.1 Implement Supabase authentication
+  - [ ] 12.4.2 Utilize real-time data synchronization

+- [ ] 12.5 Documentation and Testing
+  - [ ] 12.5.1 Update documentation to include Supabase setup and usage
+  - [ ] 12.5.2 Conduct integration testing to ensure seamless operation with the existing system

+### Recent Changes

+- **handle_tool_call**: Moved to `test_tools.py` for testing purposes and removed from the main workflow.